Hellraiser: Production

-Having been dismayed at prior cinematic adaptations of his work, Barker decided to attempt to direct a film himself.
-Christopher Figg agreed to produce and New World Pictures agreed to fund the film for $900,000.
+Having been dismayed at prior cinematic adaptations of his work, Barker, who had experience from writing, directing and starring in plays and had made two short films, decided to attempt to direct a film himself.
+He asked Christopher Figg, who became his producer, how small the budget would have to be for someone being willing to hire him as a first time director.
+Figg said the budget had to be less than a million dollars, which could be done if the film was just about a house and some monsters, and if he used more or less unknown actors.
+Barker decided to adapt The Hellbound Heart, as the story fit those parameters.
+New World Pictures agreed to fund the film for $900,000.

 Hellraiser was filmed at the end of 1986 and was set to be made in seven weeks, but was extended over a nine- to ten-week period by New World.
 The film was originally made under the working title of Sadomasochists from Beyond the Grave.
 Barker also wanted to call the film Hellbound but producer Christopher Figg suggested Hellraiser instead.
 Barker spoke fondly in The Hellraiser Chronicles about the filming, stating that his memories of production were of "unalloyed fondness ...
 The cast treated my ineptitudes kindly, and the crew were no less forgiving".
 Barker admitted his own lack of knowledge on filmmaking, stating that he "didn't know the difference between a 10-millimetre lens and a 35-millimetre lens.
 If you'd shown me a plate of spaghetti and said that was a lens, I might have believed you".
 After filming, New World convinced Barker to relocate the story to the United States which required overdubbing to remove some English accents.